ADITYADAS1999/Mailcious_QR_scan_CI_CD/README.md

 ![logo](https://github.com/user-attachments/assets/5ccf6f4b-6e3d-4472-be96-75ddda499fbd)

-# 🔐 Automated Docker image Security Scanner
+# 🔐 Mailcious_QR_scan_CI_CD

-In the modern era, most organizations have shifted from **monolithic architectures** to **microservices-based applications** deployed in **containerized environments** such as Docker and Kubernetes.
-While this transition improves scalability, agility, and deployment speed, it also introduces **new security challenges**.
-With CI/CD pipelines powering rapid software delivery, ensuring security at every stage—known as **DevSecOps**—has become a critical requirement.

-One of the major concerns in this landscape is the **detection and remediation of vulnerabilities** in Docker images, application code, and dependencies.
-Without continuous scanning and compliance mapping, organizations risk exposing their systems to attackers.
+In today’s digital landscape, attackers are increasingly leveraging **social engineering vectors** such as **QR codes** embedded in documents and images to deliver **phishing links, malicious payloads, or hidden scripts**.
+While CI/CD pipelines accelerate software delivery, they can also become a weak link if weaponized content slips through undetected.

+Traditional malware scanners often miss **steganography-based QR payloads** or **obfuscated links**, leaving organizations vulnerable to exploitation.
+With the growing reliance on QR codes in business workflows, ensuring **proactive detection and remediation** has become an essential part of **DevSecOps practices**.

+---

+## 🚀 Project Overview

-To address this, we developed a **GitHub Actions workflow** that automatically:
+To address this gap, we developed a **GitHub Actions workflow** that automatically:

-- Scans Docker images for vulnerabilities using **Trivy, Bandit, and Docker Scout**.
+- 🔍 Scans images and documents (`.jpg`, `.png`, `.pdf`) for hidden QR codes.
-- Generates **JSON and PDF reports** for detailed analysis.
-- Maps detected vulnerabilities to **NIST Cybersecurity Framework (CSF)**, **MITRE ATT&CK techniques**, and **OWASP Top 10 risks**.

-This project demonstrates **automated DevSecOps practices** and provides a framework for **threat assessment, vulnerability management, and compliance reporting** directly within the CI/CD pipeline.
+- 📖 Extracts and analyzes QR code content for suspicious or malicious patterns.
+- ⚠️ Flags potential threats such as phishing URLs or encoded payloads.
+- 📝 Generates detailed security reports as CI/CD artifacts for auditing and remediation.

+This project demonstrates how **automated QR code threat detection** can be embedded into a CI/CD pipeline, helping organizations strengthen their **supply chain security** and prevent attacks before deployment.

+---

 ## 📌 Introduction

-Containers have become the backbone of modern application deployment, but they also introduce unique security challenges.
+QR codes are widely used for convenience, but they are also being exploited as a **threat vector**.
-This project, **Automated Docker Security Scanner**, was designed to address those challenges by **automating vulnerability scanning of Docker images and applications**.
+This project, **Mailcious_QR_scan_CI_CD**, was designed to secure CI/CD pipelines by **automatically scanning for malicious QR codes in uploaded files**.

-It combines multiple open-source tools and recognized cybersecurity frameworks into a single workflow.
+By integrating QR scanning and payload analysis directly into **GitHub Actions**, the workflow ensures that no hidden QR-based attack is deployed into production.
-The output is a **professional, consolidated PDF report** that organizations can use to detect, analyze, and mitigate security risks.
+The output is a **security report** that flags any suspicious findings, enabling quick response and remediation.

+---

-Key Features:
+## ✨ Key Features

-- Scans Docker images and code for vulnerabilities.
+- 📄 Scans `.pdf`, `.jpg`, and `.png` files for embedded QR codes.
-- Maps findings to **NIST CSF**, **MITRE ATT&CK**, and **OWASP Top 10**.
+- 🔐 Extracts QR data and analyzes it for **malicious links or hidden scripts**.
-- Automatically runs in **GitHub Actions** for CI/CD pipelines.
+- ⚙️ Runs automatically in **GitHub Actions** as part of the CI/CD pipeline.
-- Generates a **detailed PDF report** with charts and compliance mappings.
+- 📊 Generates **security reports** for auditing and compliance.

 ---